phonometrica/phonometrica/docs/scripting/plugins.rst

 A search grammar defines a number of fields which can take on a number of values.
-The user is presented with a number of checkboxes for each field, and Dolmen converts the query to the corresponding regular expression, as defined by the grammar.
+The user is presented with a number of checkboxes for each field, and Phonometrica converts the query to the corresponding regular expression, as defined by the grammar.
 Here is a simple yet realistic example, drawn from the PFC project: